 Floating hardwood flooring is a quick solution to installing hardwood floors in your home and is much simpler to install than some other alternatives.
 If you've ever wondered about what floating hardwood flooring is and how it differs from traditional hardwood flooring then we've got the answers right here.

-Floating hardwood floors are really not built any differently from engineered wood floors.
+Floating hardwood floors are really not built any differently from engineered wood floors or Luxury vinyl click.
 They are made from multiple thin layers of plywood that have been glued together with an inner hardwood core which comprises the tongue and groove fitting mechanism of the board.

 How floating hardwood flooring differs

 The essential difference between an engineered wood floor and a floating hardwood floor is that a floating hardwood floor is not attached to the subfloor, unlike other hardwood floor options.
 This means that floating hardwood floors can be installed over many different surfaces once a suitable underlay has been laid down over the subfloor.

 Using a tongue and groove system, floating floors only need to be slotted or clicked into place, with a small bead of glue in the place where the two boards join.